F.A.Q – Canoeing

 Don’t take any valuables you don’t need and risk losing in the river.

-Canoeing 100% fun, take the time!
-A break is in order!
-Go down at your own pace, swim, ricochet and picnic on the pebble beaches…… keeping an eye on the shuttle schedule.
-The time of your bus is noted on your contract, plan to arrive 15 minutes before the chosen time.
+Canoeing is 100% fun, so take your time!
+Take a break!
+Go down at your own pace, swimming, ricocheting and picnicking on the pebble beaches… keeping an eye on the shuttle schedule.
+The time of your bus is noted on your contract, so plan to arrive 15 minutes before the chosen time.

 Of course, you can bring your picnic and take a break along the way wherever you want.
 Don’t forget to take water to hydrate yourself.